f-petrozzi/App-Design---Architecture/README.md

 # Mobile Ticketing App Design

-A project showcasing the design and architecture of a mobile ticketing application.
+A project showing the design and architecture of a mobile ticketing application.

 ## Summary
 This app is designed to provide users with a simple, reliable way to purchase, store, and validate tickets on mobile devices.